We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It contains 25 mg broad-spectrum CBD oil, which means it contains all the cannabinoids from the cannabis plant.
 However, it does not contain any THC.

 This skin repair stick also contains vitamin E, shea butter, honey, and tea tree oil.
-According to one review, honey has antimicrobial properties, while another review article indicates that tea tree oil can promote wound healing.
+According to

 This product also contains nut oils, so people with a nut allergy should not use it.